 Join Us in San Antonio, TX, in 2024!

-You know we are already planning for next year, and my colleagues in other departments have already started plotting with me on some super fun surprises.
+You know we are already planning for next year, and my colleagues in other departments have started plotting with me on some super fun surprises.
 Join us in this space next year for an update!

 We want to hear from you!
 The JU Fanny Pack mystique lives on even though the meeting is over, and we are loving seeing pics of the pink magic from all over the world on Twitter.
 And Jennifer’s email is filled with global pleas for additional pet calendars for labs, offices, and homes.
 What color do you think the fanny pack should be next year?
 What swag works best for your conferences?
 How do you make your publications shine at your annual meeting?
 Tweet us (@siemensr and @JenniferARegala) and share your wisdom and most vibe-worthy ideas.